Cloud Computing Technologies (DAT515)

 Method of work

-4 hours of lectures and 4 hours of guided laboratory exercises.
-Laboratory exercises require additional non-guided work effort.
+The course lectures will run in the first half of the semester.
+4 hours of lectures and 4 hours of guided laboratory exercises per week.
+Laboratory exercises and project will require additional non-guided work effort.
 The total weekly workload, including self-study and development work, is expected to be 15 hours for the course's duration.

 The work is carried out in groups of 2-4 students.